Cryptocurrencies Outside FBR’s Tax Net: FTO

 International compliance standards

-The absence of crypto taxation creates a loophole for traders to earn and transfer millions without ever appearing on the tax radar.
+The absence of crypto taxation has created a massive loophole, allowing traders to earn and move millions without ever appearing on the tax radar.

-The FTO's report estimated that billions of rupees worth of crypto trading takes place annually in Pakistan.
+The FTO estimated that billions of rupees worth of crypto trading occur annually in Pakistan through:

 -